the-events-calendar/advanced-post-manager/readme.txt

 This plugin is for developers.
 Nothing will happen until you write some code to take advantage of the functionality it offers.

+= Translators (mostly imported from Events Calendar PRO) =

+* Afrikaans from Liza Welsh
+* Brazilian Portuguese from Gustavo Bordoni
+* British English from John Browning
+* Bulgarian from Nedko Ivanov
+* Chinese from Massound Huang
+* Czech from Petr Bastan
+* Danish from Hans Christian Andersen
+* Dutch from Dirk Westenberg
+* Estonian from Andra Saimre
+* Finnish by Elias Okkonen
+* French from Sylvain Delisle
+* German from Oliver Heinrich
+* Greek from Yannis Troullinos
+* Hungarian from Balazs Dobos
+* Icelandic by Baldvin Örn Berndsen
+* Indonesian by Didik Priyanto
+* Italian from Gabriele Taffi
+* Latvian from Raivis Dejus
+* Lithuanian from Gediminas Pankevicius
+* Portuguese from Sérgio Leite
+* Romanian from Cosmin Vaman
+* Russian from Alexander Tinyaev
+* Serbian from Marko Manojlovic
+* Slovak from Emilia Valova
+* Slovenian from Žiga Vajdic
+* Spanish from Juanjo Navarro
+* Swedish from Jonas Reinicke
+* Turkish by Nadin Kokciyan
+* Ukranian by Vasily Vishnyakov

 == Screenshots ==

 1. The filters and columns in action